 Though her death is infamous, not much is known about Evelyn McHale’s life.

 In high school, Evelyn was part of the Women’s Army Corps and was stationed in Jefferson City, Mo.
-Later, she relocated to Baldwin, N.Y., where she lived until her death.
+Later, she relocated to Baldwin, New York, where she lived until her death.

 She worked as a bookkeeper in Manhattan where she met her fiance, Barry Rhodes.